electron/electron/docs/api/base-window.md

   * Similar to CSS Color Module Level 3 keywords, but case-sensitive.
     * e.g. `blueviolet` or `red`

 Sets the background color of the window.
+See [Setting `backgroundColor`](browser-window.md#setting-the-backgroundcolor-property).

 #### `win.previewFile(path[, displayName])` _macOS_